Reading now: Industrial truck license: Step by step - everything you need to know

 • Working in confined spaces

-• Load handling transport
+• Load pickup and transport

-How long does the training last?
+How long does the training take?

 • Common practice: 2 days as a compact standard (theory + practice + exams)